smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

 In this task, you will access and review the various logs and dashboards made available by Azure Monitor for Containers.

-1. From the Azure Portal, select the resource group you created named `fabmedical-SUFFIX`, and then select your AKS cluster.
+1. From the Azure Portal, select the resource group you created named `fabmedical-SUFFIX`, and then select your `Kubernetes Service` Azure resource.

    ![In this screenshot, the resource group was previously selected and the AKS cluster is selected.](media/Ex2-Task8.1.png)